"Love

 would happen.

-Results?
-There were two.
-Gilbert didnt land on his feet.
+The results?
+First, Gilbert didnt land on his feet.

-of the other four children could sit down again!
+any of the other four children could sit down again!

 What does that have to do with loving our neighbors?
 Its simple.